 If you pride yourself on visiting Sound Guys often, you may recall our review of the Plantronics BackBeat 500.
-The Plantronics BackBeat 500 FIT are essentially the same pair of headphones—but approach sound from an athlete’s perspective, rather than that of a lay-person.
+The Plantronics BackBeat FIT 500 is essentially the same pair of headphones—but approaches sound from an athlete’s perspective, rather than that of a lay-person.
 So what’s new?
-The BackBeat 500 FIT include a P2i-rated sweat-repellent nano-coating and… that might be it.
+The BackBeat FIT 500 includes a P2i-rated sweat-repellent nano-coating and… that might be it.

 - Athletes: The P2i coating and lightweight, plastic housing make these a great on-ear option for working out.
 Though the clamping force is felt after the 45-minute mark, it’s effective for running and ensures a secure fit while moving about.

-- Commuters: If you live in an area with unpredictable weather patterns, the Plantronics BackBeat 500 FIT are equipped with a water-repellent coating that wicks away moisture, protecting your headphones from April showers.
+- Commuters: If you live in an area with unpredictable weather patterns, the Plantronics BackBeat FIT 500 is equipped with a water-repellent coating that wicks away moisture, protecting your headphones from April showers.

 If you judge the quality of a product based on how premium it feels: 1) congrats on having standards, and 2) workout headphones may not be for you.
-Like their twin, the BackBeat 500 FIT are supported by anodized aluminum rails that buttress the headband.
-Also like their twin, the BackBeat 500 FIT feel cheap in the hand and look cheap on the shelf.
+Like its twin, anodized aluminum rails that buttress the headband support the BackBeat FIT 500 .

-Fortunately, functionality makes up for appearances: that P2i nano-coating works wonders.
-I managed to drench the BackBeat 500 FIT in a downpour; yet, even after water seeped into the ear cup interior, they continue to work flawlessly.
+That P2i nano-coating works wonders.
+I managed to drench the BackBeat FIT 500 in a downpour; yet, even after water seeped into the ear cup interior, it continues to work flawlessly.
 Aside from being durable, the controls are practical as well.
 The raised buttons on the rubberized panel are spaced far enough apart that using them is easy—absolutely crucial for running.

 Concerned about comfort?
-Unfortunately, I can’t assuage many anxieties here.
-Initially, they’re exceptionally comfortable because they’re so lightweight.
+Unfortunately, I can’t soothe many anxieties here.
+Initially, this is comfortable because it’s so lightweight.
 However, entering the 30-45 minute-territory you’ll be reminded that these are supra aural (on-ear) headphones.
-Wearing glasses is definitely a little less than ideal with the BackBeat 500 FIT.
+Wearing glasses is definitely a little less than ideal with the BackBeat FIT 500 .

 Poor connectivity is the bane of our inexpensive wireless headphones, but this is where Plantronics consistently gets things right.
-Which is to be expected from a company that attributes its success to their lines of business communications products.
-The BackBeat 500 FIT pairs quickly and reconnects immediately.
+The BackBeat FIT 500 pairs quickly and reconnects immediately.
 Switching back and forth is simple with the multi-function button on the bottom of the right ear cup.

 Crack open the ear cups and you’ll be met with 40mm drivers.
 Given how cheap the headphones appear, these drivers reproduce sound rather well.
 Granted, it doesn’t sound like Plantronics altered the sound at all from the BackBeat 500.
 A shame, since these would benefit from a boost in low end, considering that they’re workout-oriented.

-The mids are a tad under emphasized.
+The mids are a tad under-emphasized.
 In Rubidoux by Cold War Kids, lead vocalist Nathan Willett is hard to hear over the crowded reproduction of the instrumental din.
-Like their predecessor, the BackBeat 500 FIT don’t do well with instrumental separation.
 A third of the way into Rubidoux, 2:47, a brief guitar solo picks up and is followed by Willett’s vocals.
 As they overlap for a few moments, Willett’s voice is lost to the roar of the guitar.

-Safe to say, the highs don’t suffer from any kind of clipping in the Punch Brothers’ Sometimes.
-The mandolin is a prominent throughout the song.
+The highs don’t suffer much in the Punch Brothers’ Sometimes.
+The mandolin is prominent throughout the song.
 Regardless of how the five-man band interacts, the treble is always audible.
 At 3:18, deliberate picking fills a short silence, which is normally difficult to hear.
-However, you’d need a somewhat higher-end set of headphones like the Audio-Technica ATH-M40X to hear an improvement.
-Audio-Technica reproduces a flatter overall response at the benefit of the treble.
+However, you’d need a somewhat higher-end set of headphones like the Audio-Technica ATH-M40X to hear a more accurate reproduction of the song.

-Like their oft-referenced brother, the BackBeat 500, the BackBeat 500 FIT aren’t without their flaws.
+The BackBeat FIT 500 isn’t without their flaws.
 Namely, the discomfort is hard to push past the 45-minute mark.
-That said, for the athlete looking for a pair of on-ear Bluetooth headphones: you can’t get a better value than the water-repellent Plantronics BackBeat 500 FIT.
-Its ample battery life and easy controls are ideal for working out, and I’m still impressed by their ability to fully function after being subjected to a true Midwest deluge.
+That said, for the athlete looking for a pair of on-ear Bluetooth headphones: you can’t get a better value than the water-repellent Plantronics BackBeat FIT 500.
+Its ample battery life and easy controls are ideal for working out, and I’m still impressed by its ability to fully function after being subjected to a true Midwest deluge.